VariantSync/DiffDetective/README.md

 This replication package consists of two parts:

-1. **DiffDetective**: For our validation, we built _DiffDetective_, a java library and command-line tool to classify edits to variability in git histories of preprocessor-based software product lines.
+1. **DiffDetective**: For our validation, we modified [_DiffDetective_](https://github.com/VariantSync/DiffDetective), a java library and command-line tool to classify edits to variability in git histories of preprocessor-based software product lines, to extend the variation diffs constructed by _DiffDetective_ to edge-typed variation diffs we introduce in the paper.
 2. **Dataset Overview**: We provide an overview of the 44 inspected datasets with updated links to their repositories in the file [docs/datasets.md][dataset].

 ## 1. DiffDetective